yabellini/docs.carpentries.org/topic_folders/governance/committee-policy.md

 ### Past & Current Committees

-Some examples of committees include:
+The following is a list of the committees available in the community:
 - [Code of Conduct Committee](https://carpentries.org/coc-ctte/)
 - Curriculum Advisory Committees (CACs):
     - [Data Carpentry CAC](https://datacarpentry.org/curriculum-advisors/)